 other nearby places:

 Trips to the Cotswolds are often combined with other nearby towns and cities.
 The city of Bath lies 15 miles from Lacock village and is famous for its Roman baths as well bustling contemporary shops and restaurants.
-The city also has some excellent accommodation options.
 The university town of Oxford is popular with visitors who are returning to London and wish to stop off on the way to break up the journey.

 tours to the Cotswolds: